Questions:

 We’ve now seen that you don’t have to use quotes around single words, but quotes are essential when searching for multiple words.
 Quotes also help make it easier to distinguish between the search term or phrase and the file being searched.
 We will always use quotes in the remaining examples.

-, which numbers the lines that match the pattern.
+Another useful flag is -n, which numbers the lines that match the pattern.

 NOTE that the line number is separated from the matching line by a “colon” character.